Rainwater harvesting – 5 clever ways to nurture your garden whilst cutting costs

 3. Set up a rain chain

-This method is a great trick for anyone looking for essential small garden tips as it takes up vertical space instead.
+This method is a great trick for anyone looking for essential small garden tips, as it takes up vertical space instead.
 Sarah says, "The aptly named ‘rain chain’ is a great way to direct water around your garden."

-"I actually love the rustic look of them and am often tempted to thread decorative flowers around them in the summer, though best to avoid this if you’re expecting lots of rain of course.
+"I actually love the rustic look of them and am often tempted to thread decorative flowers around them in the summer, though best to avoid this if you’re expecting lots of rain, of course.
 You’ll want something to collect the water from based at the bottom of the chain, but otherwise, no work is required," says Sarah.

 4. Create a rain garden

-If you're looking at how to incorporate more of the most alluring plants to liven your garden then a rain garden is a brilliant way to do this whilst harvesting rainwater at the same time.
+If you're looking at how to incorporate more of the most alluring plants to liven your garden, then a rain garden is a brilliant way to do this, whilst harvesting rainwater at the same time.

-"Collecting rainwater doesn’t always require a gutter, in fact, one of the most fun and innovative ways to collect and save rainwater is to set up a rain garden.
-All you need to do is find a shallow bit of ground, with a slope of less than 10%," explains Sarah.
+"Collecting rainwater doesn’t always require a gutter; in fact, one of the most fun and innovative ways to collect and save rainwater is to set up a rain garden.
+All you need to do is find a shallow bit of ground with a slope of less than 10%," explains Sarah.

 5. Install a rainwater harvesting system

-If budget is not an issue then Charlie highly recommends investing in a rainwater harvesting system.
+If budget is not an issue, then Charlie highly recommends investing in a rainwater harvesting system.

 She says, "Whether it’s for environmental or financial reasons, those who’re serious about water harvesting should consider installing a complete rainwater harvesting system.
-This is a much more expensive route, but leads to significant savings long-term and can even add value to your home."
+This is a much more expensive route, but it leads to significant savings long-term and can even add value to your home."

 The harvesting systems cost around £2,500 on average but offer a potential savings of around 40-50% off your annual water bill.
-The systems collect rainwater from your roof and store it underground, where it passes through an in-built filtration system and can be used for serval purposes.
+The systems collect rainwater from your roof and store it underground, where it passes through an in-built filtration system and can be used for several purposes.
 The underground tank has a pump installed and will pump filtered rainwater directly into any designated appliances within your home.

 "When the tank level drops below a set point, the system automatically switches to the mains water supply, ensuring you won’t run out of water during dry periods of weather," explains Charlie.